justCodeThings/faceDetection/README.md

 # Python Face Detection in OpenCV

-This is a face detection app that will find your stupid face, slap a circle on it, print the coordinates of your cranium to the console, and the spit out a video once you quit so you can cherish your hideous features being pointed out in low resolution.
+This is a face detection app that will find your stupid face, slap a circle on it, print the coordinates of your cranium to the console, and then spit out a video once you quit the app so you can cherish your hideous features being pointed out in low resolution.
 Please enjoy.

 ### Prerequisites